x70b1/telegraf-edgeos/README.md

 | `ERPro-8`             | mips                  | :grey_question:       | :grey_question:       | :grey_question:       | :grey_question:       | :grey_question:       |
 | `EP-R6`               | mipsel                | :grey_question:       | :grey_question:       | :grey_question:       | :grey_question:       | :grey_question:       |
 | `EP-R8`               | mips                  | :grey_question:       | :grey_question:       | :grey_question:       | :grey_question:       | :grey_question:       |

+:heavy_check_mark: = Works for me!

+:x: = Not supported on hardware

+:grey_question: = Unknown

+Your device is not listed with a check mark?
+Please open an issue if you have tested Telegraf on an EdgeRouter and share your findings.

 ## Setup